1newstar/OracleScripts/Docs/sources/SOP_StagingDatabaseRefreshFromLive.rst

 Create the Spfile
 -----------------

-The database is currently running with a pfile.
-We need to recreate a corrected spfile from this pfile:
+The database is currently running with an incorrect spfile.
+We need to create a new spfile from the temporary pfile we created earlier:

 ..  code-block:: sql